Module Development Documentation

 Module Registration

-To register your module with Magento 2, you need to create a module.xml
+To register your module with Magento 2, you need to create a module.xml file in your module's etc directory.
+Here's

-an example module.xml
+an example module.xml:

-<?xml version="1.0"?><config xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="urn:magento:framework:Module/etc/module.xsd"> <module name="Vendor_Module"> <sequence> <module name="Magento_Cms"/> </sequence> </module></config>
+<?xml version="1.0"?><config xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="urn:magento:framework:Module/etc/module.xsd"> <module name="Vendor_Module"> <sequence> <module name="Magento_Cms"/> </sequence> </module></config>In this example, Vendor_Module is the module's name.
+The <sequence> tag defines any

 modules that your module depends on.
-In this case, it depends on Magento_Cms
+In this case, it depends on Magento_Cms.

 Module Configuration

-To add configuration settings for your module, create a configuration XML file in your module's etc
+To add configuration settings for your module, create a configuration XML file in your module's etc directory.
+For

-example, if your module is named Vendor_Module
+example, if your module is named Vendor_Module, create a file named config.xml.

-Here's an example of a module_config.xml
+Here's an example of a config.xml file:

-<?xml version="1.0"?><config xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="urn:magento:module:Magento_Store:etc/config.xsd"> <default> <vendor_module> <general> <enabled>1</enabled> <some_other_setting>value</some_other_setting> </general> </vendor_module> </default></config>
+<?xml version="1.0"?><config xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="urn:magento:module:Magento_Store:etc/config.xsd"> <default> <vendor_module> <general> <enabled>1</enabled> <some_other_setting>value</some_other_setting> </general> </vendor_module> </default></config>In this example, the module's configuration settings are placed under the <vendor_module> tag.
+You can define any

-number of settings within the <general>
+number of settings within the <general> tag.

 To access these settings in your module code, you can use the following code snippet:

-is an instance of \Magento\Framework\App\Config\ScopeConfigInterface
+$isEnabled = $this->scopeConfig->getValue('vendor_module/general/enabled');Here, $this->scopeConfig is an instance of \Magento\Framework\App\Config\ScopeConfigInterface.

 Event Observers